tomrule007/bookmarklet-webpack-plugin/README.md

 Take the final output of your webpack config, with all your desired transformations/bundling/minification/ect. included.
 This plugin applies a final transformation of wrapping the function in an [IIFE](https://developer.mozilla.org/en-US/docs/Glossary/IIFE), applying [URI encoding](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/encodeURIComponent) and perpend `javascript:` to make it executable via a browser link.

 That code is then wrapped in styled html document to display the bookmarklet link and project information and instructions for users to use the bookmarklet.
-The page is customizable via multiple optional plugin parameter properties. (future versions will include a template engine support for full customization).
+The page is customizable via multiple optional plugin parameter properties.
+Versions 1.1.0 and greater also support custom [handlebars](https://handlebarsjs.com/) templates allowing complete customization of the generated html output, you can even generate react compatible code!
+See [examples](./examples/) for more details.

 \*Currently only supports webpack production mode builds.